Methylphenidate – Price, Uses, Dosage, Side Effects and More

 What are the forms of Dosage for Methylphenidate?

 - Extended Release Capsule

 - Powder for Suspension – Extended Release

 Medicine don’t always mix well.
 As a result. it can lead to increased side effects.
 Therefore, drugs that can affect Methylphenidate include:

 - Other medicines used to treat psychiatric disorders or depression,

 - Cold and allergy medicines.
 Especially if it contains decongestants such as phenylephrine or pseudoephedrine;

 - Medicine for seizures.

-You should not be taking this drug in the following cases:
+A person should not be taking this drug in the following cases: